Chen38/trex-runner-mutation/README.md

 ## tRex runner game from Google Chrome offline egg

-Added shot action based on the original one.
+Added shoot action based on the original one.

 You can see the online [demo](https://chen38.github.io/trex-runner-mutation/).